 • What if I decide to "break" my lease for other reasons, prior to the one-year expiration?

-If you move out before your lease expires you are responsible for rent until your lease expires or a new resident moves into your residence, whichever occurs first.
+If you move out before your lease expires, you are responsible for one month's rent penalty, plus the 30-days notice.

 • What happens if a divorce occurs in a family residing in Housing?